 How to think about growth and innovation?
 Focus on the Now, New and Next.
 Free slide deck in PowerPoint and Google Slides format.

 How to think about growth and innovation of your organization?
 Focus on the Now, New, and Next in your strategic planning.
 Free slide deck in PowerPoint and Google Slides presentation format.

-Thinking about where your organization can grow in the next few years?
-Maybe you’ve heard of the three-horizons framework from McKinsey - and maybe you haven’t.
+Thinking about where your business can grow in the next few years?
+Maybe you’ve heard of the three-horizons strategy framework from McKinsey - and maybe you haven’t.

 In any case, it’s one of the most effective ways to think about growth for almost any company.
-The three-horizons framework is a strategy tool with roots in organizational psychology and decision science that helps leaders understand which opportunities will have the biggest impact on their company and how to get there.
+A three-horizons framework is a strategy tool with roots in organizational psychology and decision science that helps leaders understand which opportunities will have the biggest impact on innovation in their company and how to get there.

 It’s a relatively simple model with big implications for how we think about growth at our companies and find new opportunities for expanding our businesses.

 - This blog post covers everything you need to know about the three-horizons framework and why it matters as you plan your organization’s future growth.

 - At the end of the post you can download the three-horizons model presentation (PowerPoint format or Google Slides) as free and fully editable template.